Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Theory and Methodology

 The simplest Burgers circuit design that will be effective for dislocations in any orientation in 3D space is the loop $\bm{C}$ shown in Fig. \ref{fig:IntegrationLoop3D} b).
 The Burgers circuit encloses a cube (or cuboid), and is designed such that a right-hand screw dislocation pointing in the direction of a positive coordinate axis gives a positive result for $\bm{b}$ (this should be borne in mind when considering the signs of computed Burgers vector directions).

-For integration along loop $\bm{C}$ shown, along each of the six straight lines two of $dx$, $dy$ or $dz$ will be zero.
+For integration along loop $\bm{C}$ shown, along each of the six straight lines, two of $dx$, $dy$ or $dz$ will be zero.
 Thus the line integral of displacement gradient $\bm{\beta}$ is reduced to a total of 18 integrals of one variable (six for each of the $x$-, $y$- and $z$-components of $\bm{b}$) that can each be computed individually.
 This is ideal for numerical integration.

-For data that is discrete and exists across a set of voxels, we can define a Burgers circuit that passes through the centres of a chain of voxels to form integration loop $\bm{C}$.
-We can then integrate the discrete displacement gradient data numerically, for example by using MATLAB's \textit{trapz} function or a variation thereof, and travelling along the loop of voxels.
-This numerical approach was used to produce a MATLAB program that computes Burgers vectors from arrays of 3D or 2D elastic strain and lattice rotation data.
-Further information on implementation can be found in appendix \ref{implementation}.
+For data that is discrete and exists across a set of voxels, we can define a Burgers circuit as described above that passes through the centres of a chain of voxels to form integration loop $\bm{C}$.
+The discrete displacement gradient can then be integrated numerically, for example by using MATLAB's \textit{trapz} function or a variation thereof, and travelling along this loop of voxels.
+This numerical approach was used to produce a MATLAB program that computes Burgers vectors from arrays of 3D or 2D elastic strain and lattice rotation data.The specific numerical method used for the results in this paper was an implementation of Simpson's rule with error of order O($h^{4}$).
+Further information on implementation can be found in appendix \ref{implementation}. \\